stdckdint —

 }

-The ckd_add
+The ckd_add,

-, and ckd_mul
+ckd_sub, and ckd_mul macros

 were first introduced in FreeBSD 14.0.

-The ckd_add
+The ckd_add,

-, and ckd_mul
+ckd_sub, and ckd_mul macros

 and this manual page were written by Dag-Erling